Inland Silverside

 - Two widely separated dorsal fins

-- Upturned, superior mouth
+- Upturned, small mouth for surface feeding

 When You’ll See Them